-

 EXPO 2025 offers a kaleidoscope of cultural experiences and cutting-edge innovation across three main types of pavilions.
 Here are some of the standout highlights that you shouldn´t miss:

-Signature Pavilions – Better Co-Being, Earth Mart & Dialogue Theatre
+Signature Pavilions – Better Co-Being, Earth Mart & Null2

 Private Pavilion – Gundam Next Future Pavilion & Panasonic Pavilion

 A paradise for anime fans and tech aficionados alike, Bandai Namco's Gundam Next Future Pavilion is an inspiring dive into the future of robotics and imagination.
-Featuring life-sized Gundam exhibits and interactive zones, it’s a multimedia for all generations.
+Visitors can take a virtual trip from Yumeshima’s Space Port to “Star Jaburo” via an orbital elevator, set in a new Universal Century.
+Outside, a life-sized Gundam statue awaits as a fan-favourite highlight.
+More than a showcase, the pavilion connects fans worldwide and invites everyone to imagine the future through the lens of Gundam.
 Note that while there’s limited English signage, the experience transcends language.
 Reservations via lottery or same-day registration are required.

 Country Pavilions – Japan, UK, USA, Germany & Italy

-A highlight not to be missed, the Japan Pavilion blends traditional aesthetics with futuristic technology in a truly immersive experience.
-Designed by acclaimed architects Nikken Sekkei and Nendo, this pavilion delves into Japan’s vision for society beyond 2025—offering a poetic fusion of nature, innovation, and harmony.
+A highlight not to be missed, the Japan Pavilion takes center stage as the host nation, embracing the theme “Designing a Future Society for Our Lives.”
+Designed by acclaimed architects Nikken Sekkei and Nendo, with producer Oki Sato, this pavilion delves into Japan’s vision for society beyond 2025-offering a poetic fusion of nature, innovation, and harmony.
+Under its unique sub-theme “Between Lives,” the pavilion showcases Japan’s sustainability efforts, including biogas power generation from food waste and cutting-edge carbon recycling technologies, making it easy to understand by popular Japanese characters such as Hello Kitty, Doraemon and BE@RBRICKS.
+By demonstrating a circular approach to energy and resources, the pavilion inspires visitors to adopt eco-conscious behaviours and envision a more sustainable future shaped by Japanese innovation and responsibility. .
 Access is via lottery, though limited free-entry time slots are available daily (9:30–10:30 and 19:30–20:30), so plan ahead to secure your visit.

 Beyond Japan, several high-profile national pavilions deliver memorable experiences: